 Lastly, and most importantly, the best part of certifications is the energizing thrill of picking up a new skill.
 IT is a growing and ever evolving field with IT tech firms among the 10 fastest growing industries in the U.S. Meanwhile, there’s still a severe lack of talent making it difficult to hire as many people as quickly as the demands arise.
 This is even more noted in the cyber security field.

-This means that IT is a field that is desperately needed, important, and can have a great impact on the world around you.
+IT skills are desperately needed, important, and can have a great impact on the world around you.
 Taking on these new skills means having an opportunity to enter into a career that will help you develop personally as well as professionally.

-There is a Japanese concept known as ikigai which reflects on that which is needed and loved in the world.
+There is a Japanese concept known as ikigai which reflects on that which is needed and loved in the world or “the reason for which you wake up in the morning.”
 In the novel, “The Japanese Secret to a Long and Happy Life,” co-author Hector Garcia has this to say about finding happiness and fulfillment in life.

 “Your ikigai is at the intersection of what you are good at and what you love doing,” he says.